dorjeduck/pytree-snapshots/README.md

 ### Save and retrieve snapshots

-Basic example demonstrating how to save and retrieve snapshots of PyTrees.
+Basic example demonstrating how to save and retrieve snapshots of a dictionary.

 ```python
 from snapshot_manager import SnapshotManager